 The XM25 is a semi-automatic weapon that gives the user a 300 to 500 percent boost in hit probability.

 “The XM25 is designed for effectiveness against enemies protected by walls, dug into foxholes or hidden in hard-to-reach places, the weapon features revolutionary high-explosive, airburst ammunition programmed by the weapon’s target acquisition/fire control system (TA/FC),” according to the website of Orbital ATK, the produced of the XM25.”

-The US Army has already finished testings of the XM25 grenade launcher.
+The U.S. Army has already finished testings of the XM25 grenade launcher.
 It was tested during 14 months of battlefield combat in Afghanistan.
-The US Army 101st Airborne Division began field testing in 2010, with five weapons along with 1,000 hand-made air-burst rounds, which led to further testings and final approval for the first standard-issue grenade launchers.
+The U.S. Army 101st Airborne Division began field testing in 2010, with five weapons and 1,000 hand-made air-burst rounds, which led to further testings and final approval for the first standard-issue grenade launchers.

-The XM-25 saw limited active service but among the troops, it had a tepid reception.
-The weapon was heavy, with a basic load of the weapon and 36 grenades weighing a whopping 35 pounds.
-It was only useful under certain circumstances, and was not useful at all in close combat.
-In 2013, a Ranger unit in Afghanistan refused to take along the weapon, preferring to take a M4 instead.
+The XM-25 saw limited active service, but it had a tepid reception among the troops.
+The weapon was heavy, with a basic load and 36 grenades weighing a whopping 35 pounds.
+It was only helpful under certain circumstances and was not beneficial in close combat.
+In 2013, a Ranger unit in Afghanistan refused to take along the weapon, preferring to take an M4 instead.

-The weapon was pulled in 2013 after an incident in which the a soldier was injured when the weapon tried to load two grenades at once.
-The weapon was redesigned and after three years the $41,000 weapon reemerged with a $93,000 price tag.
-That’s $90,000 more than a fully tricked out M4A1 carbine.
+The weapon was pulled in 2013 after an incident in which a soldier was injured when the weapon tried to load two grenades at once.
+The weapon was redesigned, and after three years, the $41,000 weapon reemerged with a $93,000 price tag.
+That’s $90,000 more than a fully tricked-out M4A1 carbine.